wrightcameron/python-text-statistics/README.md

 ## Overview

 The python text statistics project simply gets statistics based on the imputed text files.
 This project is simple, so simple its used for teaching computer science in a college 121 class.
 Why am I redoing a beginner level cs project?
 Well I am using the text statistics as a base for me to run those functions using multi threading or muli process.
-I have just wrapped up the text statistics itself so next will be incorporating the multi threading.
-This project doesn't need multi threading, the functions themselves are inefficient due to isolation, but they are isolated to project race stack variables for eventual threading.
+I have just wrapped up the text statistics itself so next will be incorporating the multithreading.
+This project doesn't need multithreading, the functions themselves are inefficient due to isolation, but they are isolated to protect against race conditions for eventual threading.

 ## Usage